simon-ritchie/apysc/docs/_sources/graphics_begin_fill.md.txt

 ## Fill color setting

-A Fill color will be set by `color` argument, and this is required one.
+A Fill color will be set by the `color` argument, and this is required one.
 If you want to clear fill color, then specify a blank string to this argument.

 For example, since the following code will clear fill color setting, so A result rectangle is invisible.